andoludo/ifctrano/docs/index.md

 ✅ **Tested on multiple open-source IFC files**

+## Research & Background
+ifctrano is inspired by existing research, including **this journal paper**: [Automated Translation of IFC to Energy Models](https://www.sciencedirect.com/science/article/abs/pii/S0926580517308282).
+However, it takes a more **robust** and **practical** approach that doesn’t require explicit space boundaries.

 ## Open Source IFC Test Files
 ifctrano has been tested using open-source IFC files from various repositories: